 Rewilding allows us to restore the species and fauna we lost.
 The reintroduction of large herbivores can reduce the occurrence of wildfires because of their natural grazing habits.
 They prevent extreme wildfires by thinning out vegetation.
 Also, large herbivores increase the grassland arthropod species.

 For instance, conservationists reintroduce beavers into the ecosystem through several rewilding efforts because they increase plant diversity8.
-Also, they let loose large predators that prey on invasive species to maintain balance.
+Also, they let loose large predators that prey on invasive species, restoring natural balance.

 Another benefit of rewilding is its impact on the health of our water, air, and vegetation.
 Breathing in clean air protects our lungs and other respiratory organs from diseases, while consuming clean water also prevents diseases from contamination2.